Pinnacle Bancorp Inc. Sells 2,612 Shares of iShares 1-5 Year Investment Grade Corporate Bond ETF (NASDAQ:IGSB)

-Pinnacle Bancorp Inc. reduced its stake in iShares 1-5 Year Investment Grade Corporate Bond ETF (NASDAQ:IGSB – Get Rating) by 41.1% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 3,747 shares of the company’s stock after selling 2,612 shares during the quarter.
-Pinnacle Bancorp Inc.’s holdings in iShares 1-5 Year Investment Grade Corporate Bond ETF were worth $187,000 as of its most recent SEC filing.
+Pinnacle Bancorp Inc. decreased its stake in iShares 1-5 Year Investment Grade Corporate Bond ETF (NASDAQ:IGSB – Get Rating) by 41.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,747 shares of the company’s stock after selling 2,612 shares during the period.
+Pinnacle Bancorp Inc.’s holdings in iShares 1-5 Year Investment Grade Corporate Bond ETF were worth $187,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in the stock.
-Graybill Bartz & Assoc Ltd. lifted its position in iShares 1-5 Year Investment Grade Corporate Bond ETF by 23.7% in the 4th quarter.
-Graybill Bartz & Assoc Ltd. now owns 52,847 shares of the company’s stock valued at $2,633,000 after acquiring an additional 10,130 shares in the last quarter.
-LeJeune Puetz Investment Counsel LLC lifted its position in iShares 1-5 Year Investment Grade Corporate Bond ETF by 19.9% in the 4th quarter.
-LeJeune Puetz Investment Counsel LLC now owns 33,156 shares of the company’s stock valued at $1,652,000 after acquiring an additional 5,509 shares in the last quarter.
-Miracle Mile Advisors LLC bought a new stake in iShares 1-5 Year Investment Grade Corporate Bond ETF in the 4th quarter valued at $1,568,000.
-Procyon Advisors LLC lifted its position in iShares 1-5 Year Investment Grade Corporate Bond ETF by 65.0% in the 4th quarter.
-Procyon Advisors LLC now owns 27,238 shares of the company’s stock valued at $1,357,000 after acquiring an additional 10,733 shares in the last quarter.
-Finally, Rosenberg Matthew Hamilton lifted its position in iShares 1-5 Year Investment Grade Corporate Bond ETF by 1,014.6% in the 4th quarter.
-Rosenberg Matthew Hamilton now owns 6,420 shares of the company’s stock valued at $320,000 after acquiring an additional 5,844 shares in the last quarter.
-66.92% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in the stock.
+Graybill Bartz & Assoc Ltd. lifted its stake in iShares 1-5 Year Investment Grade Corporate Bond ETF by 23.7% in the 4th quarter.
+Graybill Bartz & Assoc Ltd. now owns 52,847 shares of the company’s stock valued at $2,633,000 after purchasing an additional 10,130 shares during the last quarter.
+LeJeune Puetz Investment Counsel LLC lifted its stake in iShares 1-5 Year Investment Grade Corporate Bond ETF by 19.9% in the 4th quarter.
+LeJeune Puetz Investment Counsel LLC now owns 33,156 shares of the company’s stock valued at $1,652,000 after purchasing an additional 5,509 shares during the last quarter.
+Miracle Mile Advisors LLC bought a new position in iShares 1-5 Year Investment Grade Corporate Bond ETF in the 4th quarter valued at approximately $1,568,000.
+Procyon Advisors LLC lifted its stake in iShares 1-5 Year Investment Grade Corporate Bond ETF by 65.0% in the 4th quarter.
+Procyon Advisors LLC now owns 27,238 shares of the company’s stock valued at $1,357,000 after purchasing an additional 10,733 shares during the last quarter.
+Finally, Rosenberg Matthew Hamilton increased its position in iShares 1-5 Year Investment Grade Corporate Bond ETF by 1,014.6% in the 4th quarter.
+Rosenberg Matthew Hamilton now owns 6,420 shares of the company’s stock valued at $320,000 after acquiring an additional 5,844 shares during the period.
+Institutional investors own 66.92% of the company’s stock.

-iShares 1-5 Year Investment Grade Corporate Bond ETF Trading Up 0.4 %
+iShares 1-5 Year Investment Grade Corporate Bond ETF Stock Up 0.4 %

 iShares 1-5 Year Investment Grade Corporate Bond ETF Increases Dividend